Southern Sweet Tea

 What kind of tea do I use?

 Use the tea bags that make iced tea.
 Typically Lipton or Luzianne.
 And even though we are making iced tea we still need to use hot water to make our tea.
 This is because the hot water helps the flavor of the tea develop.
+And also creates the simple syrup that sweetens our tea.

 Classic Sweet Tea